The-Revvy/e-writer/README.md

 # e-writer
 An e-reader based .ek3 injector for Pokemon Ruby/Sapphire

-Replaces the first pokemon in your party with the following:
+Replaces the first Pokemon in your party with a user-generated .ek3.

+## Usage

+Generate a .ek3 file using [PKHeX](https://projectpokemon.org/home/files/file/1-pkhex/), rename it to `input.ek3`, and run `inject.py`.

+This will generate `card.z80`, which can then be built into a functioning dotcode.

+The included `input.ek3` will inject the following Pokemon:

 ```
 METAGROSS (shiny)